gonner22/app-telestai/README.md

 ```
 6. The user should review their device screen and confirm when prompted.

-   **If everything was successful and no errors appeared on your computer screen, a new app called "AI Power Grid" will appear in the main menu of your device.**
+   **If everything was successful and no errors appeared on your computer screen, a new app called "Telestai" will appear in the main menu of your device.**

 ## Windows Installation Instructions
 **(with PowerShell)**